mainkoon81/R-project/README.md

 classAgreement(tab)
 ```

-In this plot below, there is no negative silhouette width and we can say that k=2 means clustering works ok (rand index value: 0.5048549).
+In this plot below, there is no negative silhouette width and we can say that k=2 means clustering works better (rand index value: 0.5048549).
+However, the two rand index results 0.5782136 (k=3), and 0.5048549 (k=2) are not that different and not that close to '1'.
+Can we say the 'race' and 'gender' do not offer absolute help in predicting speed of athletes?

 <img src="https://user-images.githubusercontent.com/31917400/32546386-d3b04c6a-c476-11e7-80f0-97ff7659b5ed.jpg" />

 -------------------------------------------------------------------------------
 #### >Lab-03.
 Regression